uxlfoundation/operational_template_open_standards/Rules_of_Engagement.md

 #### Steering Committee
 Note:
-> A [Organization_Abbreviation] SC (Steering Committee) is a group of General and Strategic members of LF Energy who have the required technical expertise, or know-how, to resolve rare disputes and ensure alignment or coordination between WGs and the goals/mission of the [Organization_Abbreviation].
+> A <i>[Organization_Abbreviation]</i> SC (Steering Committee) is a group of General and Strategic members of LF Energy who have the required technical expertise, or know-how, to resolve rare disputes and ensure alignment or coordination between WGs and the goals/mission of the <i>[Organization_Abbreviation]</i>.
 > It is the Steering Committee’s responsibility to advance the specification.

 > CSDC is an autonomous group within the TAC structure ( similar to a TSC of a hosted project).